-Curriculum Information – Autumn Term (1st Half) 2019/20
+Curriculum Information – Spring Term 2020

-P.E. lessons are on Monday mornings.
+P.E. lessons are on Wednesday mornings.
 Children must bring in a P.E. kit consisting of tracksuit bottoms, leggings or shorts, a t-shirt and plimsolls or trainers.
 Please make sure all items are labelled with your child’s name.

 Children must read at home every night.
 They should read for at least twenty minutes.
 A record of what has been read should be recorded in each child’s planner.
 We ask parents to sign this weekly and make sure children are bringing in their reading books and planners each day so that they can be checked and changed by the class teacher.

-Half-term break- school closes Thursday 24th October and reopens on Monday 4th November
+Half-term break- school closes Friday 14th February and reopens on Monday 24th February.